Semilinear Diffusion Equations on Infinite Graphs: The Dissipative and Lipschitz Cases: Preliminaries and notations

 where

 See \cite[Example 2.9]{benilan1988evolution}.

 Next, we recall the following lemma. \begin{lemma} Let $G$ be a graph and let $u\in C_c(X)$.
 Then, for every $1\leq p< \infty,$

-In particular, the above inequality holds for $u\in C(X)$ if $G$ is finite. \end{lemma} \begin{proof} The statement follows from \cite[Proposition 2.5]{bianchi2022generalized} for $p>1$ and from \cite[Proposition B.2]{bianchi2022generalized} with $v=0$ and $\Phi={\rm{id}}$, for $p=1$, noting that in both cases the argument depends on a Green's formula which is valid for finitely supported function. \end{proof} The above lemma and \eqref{accretivity2} yield the following proposition. \begin{proposition} Let $G$ be a finite graph.
-Then, the graph Laplacian $\Delta$ on $\ell^p(X,\mu)$ is $m$-accretive for $1\leq p <\infty$. \end{proposition} \begin{proof}This is well known, see, e.g., \cite[Proposition~2.5]{bianchi2022generalized}.
-We sketch the proof for the convenience of the reader.
+In particular, the above inequality holds for $u\in C(X)$ if $G$ is finite. \end{lemma} \begin{proof} The statement follows from \cite[Proposition 2.5]{bianchi2022generalized} for $p>1$ and from \cite[Proposition B.2]{bianchi2022generalized} with $v=0$ and $\Phi={\rm{id}}$, for $p=1$, noting that in both cases the argument depends on a Green's formula which is valid for finitely supported functions. \end{proof} The above lemma and \eqref{accretivity2} yield the following proposition. \begin{proposition} Let $G$ be a finite graph.
+Then, the graph Laplacian $\Delta$ on $\ell^p(X,\mu)$ is $m$-accretive for $1\leq p <\infty$. \end{proposition} \begin{proof} This result is well known and follows from the Hille–Yosida Theorem, since $\Delta$ generates a contractive semigroup on $\ell^p(X,\mu)$ on finite graphs (\cite[Theorem 2.9]{keller2021graphs}).
+For the reader’s convenience, we briefly sketch the argument.
 Accretivity is an immediate consequence of the linearity of $\Delta$ together with \eqref{accretivity2} and Lemma \ref{lem:positivity}.
 Since accretivity implies the injectivity of ${\rm{id}}+\lambda\Delta $ then it is also surjective since it is linear and $C(X)$ is finite dimensional. \end{proof}